bioscan-ml/BIOSCAN-5M/README.md

 ### Dataset Browser
 The [BIOSCAN-5M dataset Browser](https://bioscan-browser.netlify.app/) is an interactive tool designed to explore the BIOSCAN-5M dataset efficiently.
-It allows you to navigate through taxonomic ranks, visualize species distributions, and analyze DNA barcode statistics.
+It allows you to navigate through taxonomic ranks, visualize species, and analyze DNA barcode statistics.
 The browser supports advanced filtering, sorting, and visualization capabilities to facilitate in-depth data exploration for researchers and developers.

 ### Copyright and License